 Guinea.
-Also in addition to the river network is Lake Bosomtwe, the only significant natural freshwater lake in Ghana.
+Algouniversity of Cape Coast https://ir.ucc.edu.gh/xmlui significant natural freshwater lake in Ghana.
 It is a big crater lake with the highest depth of nearly 80 m and a rim diameter of about 8 km (WRC, 2012).